 Please read this Policy carefully to understand our views and practices regarding your personal data and how we will treat it.
-It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint and are an applicant in the UK or the EEA.
+It also explains your rights in relation to your personal data and how to contact us or supervisory authorities in the event you have a complaint and are a resident or citizen in the UK or the EEA.

 PERSONAL DATA WE MAY COLLECT FROM YOU

 We may collect Personal Information shared by you on our Sites/Apps.
 Depending upon the Site(s) and context, this information may include the following:

 - Information that you provide by filling in authorisation forms (online or in physical format) through our clients when we provide services to them or directly to Us including your full name, passport details, national ID details, email address, address, telephone number, Pearson VUE registration ID, staff number/employee code, seat/roll/hall ticket number, registration/enrolment/licence number, bank account details/receipt number and any personal information contained within any scanned or photographed documentation you provide to Us, such as your gender and date of birth.